Enriched model categories and presheaf categories: Comparisons between model categories and

 \begin{prop}\mylabel{Quill} $(\bT,\bU)$ is a Quillen adjunction between the $\sV$-model categories $\sM$ and $\mathbf{Pre} (\sD,\sV)$. \end{prop} \begin{proof} Applied to the cofibrations $\emptyset \rtarr d$ given by our assumption that the objects of $\sD$ are cofibrant, the definition of a $\sV$-model structure implies that if $p\colon E\rtarr B$ is a fibration or acyclic fibration in $\sM$, then $p_*\colon \ul{\sM}(d,E)\rtarr \ul{\sM}(d,B)$ is a fibration or acyclic fibration in $\sV$. \end{proof}

-Clearly, we cannot expect $\sM$ to be Quillen equivalent to $\mathbf{Pre} (\sD,\sV)$ or to itself with the $\sD$-model structure (if present) unless the $\sD$-equivalences are closely related to the class $\sW$ of weak equivalences in the given model structure on $\sM$.
+{As with any Quillen adjunction, $(\bT,\bU)$ is a Quillen equivalence if and only if it induces an adjoint equivalence of homotopy categories.
+Clearly, we cannot expect this to hold unless the $\sD$-equivalences are closely related to the class $\sW$ of weak equivalences in the given model structure on $\sM$. }

 \begin{defn}\mylabel{refcre} Let $\sD$ be a set of objects of $\sM$ satisfying \myref{assess}. \begin{enumerate}[(i)] \item Say that $\sD$ is a reflecting set if $\bU$ reflects weak equivalences between fibrant objects of $\sM$; this means that if $M$ and $N$ are fibrant and $f\colon M\rtarr N$ is a map in $\sM$ such that $\bU f$ is a weak equivalence, then $f$ is a weak equivalence. \item Say that $\sD$ is a creating set if $\bU$ creates the weak equivalences in $\sM$; this means that a map $f\colon M\rtarr N$ in $\sM$ is a weak equivalence if and only if $\bU f$ is a weak equivalence, so that $\sW$ coincides with the $\sD$-equivalences. \end{enumerate} \end{defn}